divarvel/blog/posts/2024-03-04-keyboardic-apocalypse.md

 I started from the [default ferris layout](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ferris/keymaps/default), with home row mods.
 I kept the home row mod idea, but departed significantly from the rest, since my goal was to keep using other keyboards, I wanted to minimize the amount of changes to a regular keyboard.

+Here is the [layout file](/files/ferris-keymap.json), even though it does not make much sense to use it directly.

 My goal was to make sure every letter was on the main layer.
 That means moving m,z,w around, by removing other characters.
 My choice went to à,è,^.
 Since m is the most used of the three, I decided to keep it on the same hand, so it replaced !.
 Then z went to the è, and w to à.